Prefer to speak to us about your energy switch? Call our UK-based Energy Experts for free on:

 There’s only one point of contact.
 If you have any complaints, queries or need help from your energy supplier, you only have one company to deal with.

 Yes.
-The first thing to do is run a dual fuel comparison of energy suppliers in your area, to see how much you could be saving by switching to dual fuel.
+The first thing to do is run a dual fuel comparison of energy suppliers in your area, to see how much you could be saving by switching to a dual fuel tariff.

 You don’t have to switch to one of your current suppliers if you don’t want to, you can switch either one or both of your fuels away if need be to find the best dual fuel deals.